Financial Help for Diabetes Care

 - Women, Infants, and Children (WIC)

-- SSDI is a federal insurance plan that pays a monthly amount to people who cannot work.
-People earn SSDI work credits when they pay Social Security taxes.
-A person must have enough credits based on age to qualify.
-Then, if an illness or injury prohibits a person from working for at least a year, SSDI payments may be an option.
-A chart shows how many work credits a person needs at www.socialsecurity.gov/retire2/credits3.htm.
+- SSDI pays a monthly amount to people who can’t work and have paid enough Social Security taxes.
+If an illness or injury keeps you out of work for at least a year, SSDI payments may be an option.

-- SSI is a federal safety net program that pays a monthly amount to disabled children and adults who earn little and have few assets.
-A person who gets SSI may be able to get food stamps and Medicaid, too.
+- SSI pays a monthly amount to disabled children and adults who earn little and don’t have many financial assets.
+A person who gets SSI may be able to get Medicaid and food stamps through the Supplemental Nutrition Assistance Program (SNAP), too.

 - supplemental foods